 On sunny days, when not participating in discussions, many members eat meals outside in “Harkness Bowl”, the lawn in front of Harkness.
 Special meals in Harkness tend to be more extravagant and wackier-themed than those of other co-ops, with a strong dress-up tradition.
 Between the dining hall in the basement, the common room, the porch, and the Harkness Bowl, we have a number of places for people to eat their meals.

-Harkness—often just shortened to Hark—opened in 1950 as a women's dorm, and in September of 1967, Harkness became the fourth Oberlin housing and dining co-op.
-Harkness’s intense and often lengthy discussions have led to diverse and unique policies, some more successful than others.
-In 1979, Harkness became the first Oberlin co-op to use consensus, a decision process that soon spread throughout OSCA.
-The very next year, Harkness voted for the first time to use anarchy as its system of government, a decidedly less successful venture.
-Also in 1979, Harkness created the Contraceptive Co-op, which eventually morphed into today’s Sexual Information Center.
-In the mid-90’s, Harkness became the first OSCA co-op to have an elected head cook system.
+Opening in 1950 as a women's dorm, in September 1967 Harkness became the fourth OSCA housing and dining co-op.
+Our intense and often lengthy discussions have led to diverse and unique policies over the years... some more successful than others.
+In 1979, we created the Contraceptive Co-op, which eventually morphed into Oberlin College's Sexual Information Center.
+Also in 1979, Harkness became the first OSCA co-op to use consensus, a decision process that soon spread throughout OSCA.
+The very next year, we voted for the first time to use anarchy as a system of governance (a decidedly less successful venture).
+In the mid-90s, Harkness became the first OSCA co-op to have an elected head cook system.

 Harkness has traditionally been a space for radical discussion of ideas, arts, and music.
 Music is a common presence in the lounge, be it someone banging on the piano, a klezmer band practicing, or an ad-hoc dance party.
 Harkness also frequently votes to lend its space to performing arts groups, both musical and theatrical.